aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/BattleCondition/Sleep.md

 # Sleep
-A stopping condition that will heal the attacker on each main turn and be removed on most attacks due to waking up (with caveats, see [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md) documentation for details).
+A stopping condition that will heal the actor (or damage them if they are an enemy party member while the `BadDream` [medal](../../../Enums%20and%20IDs/Medal.md) is equipped) on each main turn and be removed on most attacks due to waking up (with caveats, see [CalculateBaseDamage](../../Damage%20pipeline/CalculateBaseDamage.md) documentation for details).
 It also allows the target to process a `HeavySleeper` [medal](../../../Enums%20and%20IDs/Medal.md) which can prevent waking up, halve the damage amount and heal for more per main turn.

 ## About `isasleep`
 This condition feature a field that tells if it's present or not called `isasleep`.
 However, it's redundant: a [HasCondition](../Conditions%20methods/HasCondition.md) call gives the same information.
 It is nonetheless used in very specific edgecases instead of calling this method.
 The field is frequently updated to match the presence of the condition so in practice, this field can be ignored and treated as if a HasCondition returns above 0.
 Calling HasCondition also may set `isasleep` to true if it has the condition (only if it is the condition seeked or it occurs before the seeked one).